 - In a medium saucepan, heat 1 tablespoon of the oil over medium-high heat.

-- Add the onion and cook, stirring often, until softened, 3 to 5 minutes.
+- Add the onion and cook, stirring often, until softened, one to five minutes.

 - Stir in the quinoa, then add 2 cups of water.